 Global Health Certificate

-The certificate requires successful completion of two required and two elective courses in global health as well as the completion of a capstone experience or project which must represent work completed independently of a class.
-Examples of past capstone experiences include: global-health related internship, qualifying lab work or an independent research project.
+The certificate requires successful completion of two required core and two elective courses in global health as well as the completion of a capstone experience or project that must represent work completed independently of a class.

 - Global Health and Society (Geography 02)

 - Anthropology of Global Health (Anthropology 55)

 - Anthropology of Health and Illness (Anthropology 17)

 - Bioengineering for Global Health Challenges (Engineering 16)

 - Global Health Systems (Sociology 68)

 - Emerging Infectious Diseases: How Microbes Rule the World (Biological Sciences 11)